What Are Nursing Home Settlements?

 What is the statute of limitations for nursing home abuse?

-The statute of limitations is the amount of time someone has to file a nursing home abuse lawsuit.
-United States nursing home lawsuit statistics indicate the time limit to file these cases ranges from one to six years, but most states set their statutes at either two or three years.
+The statute of limitations is the amount of time someone has to file a lawsuit.
+The time limit to file these cases ranges from one to six years.
+Most states set their statutes at either two or three years.

 If the statute of limitations passes in your case, you won’t be able to file a lawsuit or reach any type of settlement.
 However, there may be other ways for you to access compensation.
 Speak to a lawyer to learn more.